-34.1.
+- 34.1.
 In terms of Councils Accounting Policy, a provision for writing off bad debt may be made in relation to service charges and other incidental charges.

-The recovery of rates will however be subjected to the entire legal process, up to and including the attachment of movable and immovable property.
+The recovery of rates will however be subjected to the entire legal process, up to and including the attachment of movable and immovable property. - 34.2.

-34.2.
 Debt will only be considered as irrecoverable if it complies with one or more of the following criteria:

-(a) All reasonable notifications and cost-effective legal avenues have been exhausted to recover a specific outstanding amount; or

-(b) any amount equal to or less than R1000.00, or as determined by Council from time to time, will be considered too small, after having followed basic checks, to warrant further endeavors to collect it; or

-(c) The cost to recover the debt does not warrant further action; or

-(d) It has been proven that the debt has prescribed; or

-(e) The debtor is untraceable or cannot be identified so as to proceed with further action; or

-The debtor has emigrated leaving no assets of value to cost-effectively recover Councils claim; or

-(f) It is not possible to prove the debt outstanding; or

-(i) A court has ruled that the claim is not recoverable;

-RAY NKONYENI LOCAL MUNICIPALITY

-CONSUMER CARE, CREDIT CONTROL AND DEBT COLLECTION POLICY

-(ii) The claim is subject to any order of court;

-(iii) The claim is subject to an out of court settlement agreement;

-(iv) Council has resolved that the debt is irrecoverable; or

-(v) If an offer of Full and Final Settlement is accepted and confirmed by council; or

-(g) The outstanding amount is;

-(i) Due to an irreconcilable administrative error by the Municipality;

-(ii) As a result of an administration error; or

-(h) Amounts raised Expenditure incurred, in respect of internal accounts raised in the name of the Municipality, in any previous financial year; or

-(i) Conversion of old dormant account balances of debtors, inherited from the previous municipalities which now form part of the Municipality, and where reasonable steps have been taken to recover these debts.
+Commented [BM4]: We should be clear that this applies to all Charges, includes electricity, rates and Refuse.

+- (a) All reasonable notifications and cost-effective legal avenues have been exhausted to recover a specific outstanding amount; or - (b) any amount equal to or less than R1000.00, or as determined by Council from time to time, will be considered too small, after having followed basic checks, to warrant further endeavors to collect it; or - (c) The cost to recover the debt does not warrant further action; or - (d) It has been proven that the debt has prescribed; or - (e) The debtor is untraceable or cannot be identified so as to proceed with further action; or - (f) The debtor has emigrated leaving no assets of value to cost-effectively recover Councils claim; or - (g) It is not possible to prove the debt outstanding; or - i.
+A court has ruled that the claim is not recoverable. - ii.
+The claim is subject to any order of court. - (iii) The claim is subject to an out of court settlement agreement. - iii.
+Council has resolved that the debt is irrecoverable; or - iv.
+If an offer of Full and Final Settlement is accepted and confirmed by council; or - (h) The outstanding amount is. - i.
+Due to an irreconcilable administrative error by the Municipality. - ii.
+As a result of an administration error; or - Amounts raised, in respect of internal accounts raised in the name of the Municipality, in any previous financial year; or - (j) Conversion of old dormant account balances of debtors, inherited from the previous municipalities which now form part of the Municipality, and where reasonable steps have been taken to recover these debts.